 The first entry requirement for this course is to have English language skills of at least an MQF

 level 2 or CEFR B2, because this course is taught in the English language.
 Students are required to

 pass an English language competency test, or provide evidence of an English language MQF Level

 2 or equivalent qualification before beginning study.

 The second entry requirement is for those who do not have an MQF Level 4 or equivalent

-qualification in the field of Human Resource Management.
-Any student who is over the age of 23
+qualification in the field of Office Management.
+Any student who is over the age of 23 qualifies to

-qualifies to study with St Thomas Institute as a mature student.
-A mature student can study this
+study with St Thomas Institute as a mature student.
+A mature student can study this course

 We conduct a new intake at the beginning of each month.